Azure/azure-powershell/src/Network/docs/hybrid-2019-03-01/New-AzVnet.md

 ```

 ### -EnableVMProtection
-Indicates if Vm protection is enabled for all the subnets in a Virtual Network.
+Indicates if VM protection is enabled for all the subnets in the virtual network.

 ```yaml
 Type: System.Management.Automation.SwitchParameter